 By default, imports are private.
-This means that if module A imports module B, and module B imports module C, then names from C are visible only from B and not from A. This prevents surprising name clashes from modules which haven't directly been imported.
+This means that if module A imports module B, and module B imports module C, then names from C are visible only from B and not from A.

-An import can be however specifically declared public, which will cause names from the imported module to be visible to further imports.
+An import can be explicitly declared public, which will cause names from the imported module to be visible to further imports.
 So in the above example where module A imports module B, if module B publicly imports module C, names from C will be visible in A as well.